-The Hematologic Oncology Department at Cancer Treatment Centers of America (CTCA) provides advanced medical therapies, including stem cell transplantation, for patients with blood-related diseases, including leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma and multiple myeloma.
+The Hematologic Oncology Department at Cancer Treatment Centers of America (CTCA) provides advanced medical therapies for patients with blood-related diseases, including leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma and multiple myeloma.

 Our hematologic oncology team has expertise in treating hematologic diseases using advanced technology and a personalized approach.
 We use state-of-the-art diagnostic tests to develop an individualized treatment plan that's tailored to your needs.